 Big Oil is Big Energy.
 The major players in fossil fuel are diversified enough to make money hand over fist whatever the protest du jour is.

-Their interest in alarmist climate science is self-explanatory: public fear of global warming has created new markets for these corporations out of thin air while doing little or no damage to their traditional revenue streams.
+They have a self-explanatory interest in funding alarmist, not skeptical, climate propaganda: public fear of global warming has created new markets for these corporations out of thin air while doing little or no damage to their traditional revenue streams.
 Congratulations, believers: you’ve just made the rich richer.

 Muchos kudos, believers: you’ve just killed more bird life than DDT.